hello-damiro/webpack/README.md

     },
     ```

-10. Tailwind CSS

-    ```bash
-    npm i -D postcss postcss-loader postcss-preset-env
-    npm i -D tailwindcss
-    ```

-11. On main index file `index.js` include the following line to use hot reload much like how the _live server_ extension of vs code is doing
+10. On main index file `index.js` include the following line to use hot reload much like how the _live server_ extension of vs code is doing

     ```js
     import { tripler } from './module';